dustgalactic/dustgalactic.github.io/_posts/2025-11-29-imposter-syndrome.md

 permalink: /imposter-syndrome
 ---

-A couple of sentences of intro
+With this phrase stuck in my mind, I kept thinking about how natural it is for technical writers to feel inadequate.
+From underinvestment to the difficulty of measuring our impact, we might get stuck in a loop of feeling unappreciated.
+In this article, I want to talk about the necessary mindset shift we need to make on a personal level to help our companies recongize our value.

+---

 ## The plague swiping across technical writing

-The title for this post comes from a [great talk](https://youtu.be/WOB6ZHA8zMo?si=MFKrBpVrZYVhn7Tq&t=315) given by [Kat Stoica Ostenfeld](https://www.linkedin.com/in/katstoicaostenfeld) at Write the Docs 2025 Berlin conference.
-In Kat's talk, this was about the difficulty of the mental adjustment of transitioning from an individual contributor to a team lead, but it struck me as such a relatable phrase.
+The title for this post comes from a [great talk](https://youtu.be/WOB6ZHA8zMo?si=MFKrBpVrZYVhn7Tq&t=315) by [Kat Stoica Ostenfeld](https://www.linkedin.com/in/katstoicaostenfeld) at the Write the Docs 2025 Berlin conference.
+In Kat's talk, she used this phrase to discuss the mental challenge of transitioning from an individual contributor to a team lead.
+The phrase struck me as super relatable even outside of team lead work.
 The thought process being:

 {% highlight txt %}
 Do I have imposter syndrome?